 4. Planning for pet care

 Fido and Fluffy are like members of the family and you can provide for their care in your estate plan.
 You can even set up a pet trust to name a custodian and to help with the care and feeding of the pets.

 5. Distributing assets

 You can use your estate plan to tailor inheritances.
 You can make provisions for a loved one with special needs or for someone not yet mature enough to handle a lump-sum inheritance.
-Exploring and understanding the estate planning tools available will enable you to create the perfect kind of plan for your specific situation.
+Exploring and understanding the available estate planning tools will enable you to create the perfect plan for your specific situation.